un1versal/revamped.themes/README.md

 This is fully and immediately reversible should you not like the changes, simply change theme to default.
 For systems like android/similar you will need to have a way to write to system folders. i.e. root

-***Compatibility:*** These themes are fully compatible with any Confluence skin versions and most skin mods out there.
-Some skin mods use these themes as default.
+***Compatibility:*** These themes are fully compatible with any Confluence skin and most skin mods out there.
+Some skin mods and [MrMC](https://github.com/MrMC/mrmc/commits/mrmc-release_1.3.0) since v1.3.0 use these textures as default.
 Feel free to download the themes from here to ensure you are using the most up-to-date textures for your preferred skin mods.

 ###### :hand: Recruiting